Bradleyp123/Kiwi-Source-OOT-/README.md

 KiwiSrc's goal is to create a "Semi-Modern" version of Source engine.
 This means improved VRAD, Improved Randering, More reliance on GPU and memory and a host of other improvements.
 This isn't ment to be the engine the next TitanFall runs on nor will it be, it is for the community by the community.

 NOTES:
-No MP, Issues with Vrad-Release and BSP-Debug
+No MP, Issues with and BSP-Debug